Listen to this article.

 MEDIA: BOOKS, TELEVISION, MOVIES

 The worst were the unexpected storylines of pregnancy or infant loss.
 Some of these storylines were validating and provided me a sense of connection.
-Others simply felt like a plot device designed to set up the premise of show or give a character a sad backstory.
+Others simply felt like a plot device designed to give a character a sad backstory.
 Those were the storylines that hurt the most.
 The stories where the loss was never talked about again or really had very little visible impact on the characters crushed me.
-It made me question whether I was grieving incorrectly or too profoundly.
+It made me question whether I was grieving incorrectly or too profoundly.”

 Give yourself permission to change your mind.
 If you start watching a show and have to stop, that is okay.
 You do not have to commit to something that makes you feel sad, angry, nervous, or unsettled.
-I cannot even tell you the number of shows, movies, and books that I have started and abandoned in the last three and a half years.
 This is a part of self-care.

 Know your needs and create boundaries.
-I do not do well with watching the news, but that does not mean that I am uninformed about what is happening in the world around me.
-I have alternative ways to get news updates that do not trigger me.
-Boundaries can look like that or they can look like recording shows, so you can fast forward through commercials to avoid the inevitable ones centered around babies or holidays.
+Boundaries can look like recording shows, so you can fast forward through commercials to avoid the inevitable ones centered around babies or holidays.
 Boundaries can look like not consuming media an hour before bed to give yourself time to unwind and clear your mind.
 Boundaries can look like not talking about the news or other sources of media.
 What boundaries do you need in this area?

 It is important to know that you cannot wall yourself off from the world to the point that you never feel triggered.
-Despite my boundaries, I still find myself triggered when a character shares the name of one of my babies or when I learn of another upsetting event or tragedy happening in the world.
-These things are a part of life, and I think I will always be more sensitive to them than I was before.
-Part of the challenge is learning to accept that and then learning to live in the world in a way that allows me to remove some potential mines from my minefield.
+These things are a part of life, and you’ll likely be more sensitive to them than you were before.
+Part of the challenge is learning to accept that and then learning to live in the world in a way that allows you to remove some potential mines from your minefield.

 - Friends that fade following the diagnosis, pregnancy, or loss